ConorVanek/Riemann-sum-cpp/README.md

 3) Type the following command:
 *g++ main.cpp*
 to compile the program.
-A new file should appear in the folder called *a.exe* (Windows) or *a.out* (Mac/Linux).
+A new executable file should appear in the folder called *a.exe* (Windows) or *a.out* (Mac/Linux).
 This means the program was compiled.
 (If this doesn't work then you probably don't have g++ installed correctly...
 I've tested the program thoroughly enough to know it works).

 4) Now it's time to run the compiled program.
 In Windows command prompt use the command *a.exe*